-Marriage looks wonderfully endearing to the single particular person who has in no way married, and maybe to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a difficult function at occasions.
+Marriage seems wonderfully endearing to the single particular person who has never ever married, and possibly to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is very a hard perform at times.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is the two a great and a undesirable thing.
+We carry so significantly of ourselves into our marriages – which is both a good and a bad thing.

-We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not invest too significantly cash, not look for to handle us, that they will want to invest time with us.
-We also carry in expectations of what our partners need to bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We bring in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not commit too significantly funds, not seek to handle us, that they will want to commit time with us.
+We also carry in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.

 A fact that has become obvious is that society doesn’t value marriage very much anymore.
 This is due to the media world that puts divorced people in front of us each and every day.
 People who are trying to stay together and fight their issues are sometimes seen as weak or scared to face the world on their own.
 Women or even men who are trying to forgive their unfaithful spouse are often told that they should leave the marriage rather they try reconciliation.